FairwindsOps/polaris/docs/checks/security.md

 `hostNetworkSet` | `warning` | Fails when `hostNetwork` attribute is configured.
 `hostPortSet` | `warning` | Fails when `hostPort` attribute is configured.
 `tlsSettingsMissing` | `warning` | Fails when an Ingress lacks TLS settings.
+`gatewayTLSMissing` | `warning` | Fails when an HTTPS, GRPC, or terminating TLS Gateway listener lacks certificate references.
+`gatewayAllowedRoutesAll` | `warning` | Fails when a Gateway listener allows Routes from every namespace.
+`gatewayInsecureFrontendValidation` | `warning` | Fails when Gateway frontend client certificate validation allows insecure fallback.
+`gatewayCrossNamespaceCertificateRef` | `warning` | Fails when a Gateway references a certificate in another namespace without a matching ReferenceGrant.
+Cluster audits only.
+`httpRouteWildcardOrEmptyHost` | `warning` | Fails when an HTTPRoute omits hostnames or uses a wildcard hostname.
+`httpRouteInsecureListener` | `warning` | Fails when an HTTPRoute serves application traffic over HTTP without a full HTTPS redirect.
+Cluster audits only.
+`httpRouteCrossNamespaceBackendRef` | `warning` | Fails when an HTTPRoute references a backend in another namespace without a matching ReferenceGrant.
+Cluster audits only.
+`httpRouteBackendTLSMissing` | `warning` | Fails when an HTTPRoute TLS backend lacks a BackendTLSPolicy or kgateway BackendConfigPolicy.
+Cluster audits only.
+`kgatewayBackendTLSVerificationDisabled` | `warning` | Fails when a kgateway BackendConfigPolicy disables TLS certificate verification.
 `sensitiveContainerEnvVar` | `danger` | Fails when the container sets potentially sensitive environment variables.
 `sensitiveConfigmapContent` | `danger` | Fails when potentially sensitive content is detected in the ConfigMap keys or values.
 `missingNetworkPolicy` | `warning`